fhmjones/dashboards-envr300/README.md

 **Goals**: Demonstrate to students how various components can contribute to a complete timeseries signal.
 Currently, the procedure involves a sine wave, linear trend, random noise and smoothing of the result using a 5-pt moving average.
 Each can be enabled or disabled.
 Length of the sinewave can be adjusted from 1 to 10 cycles, and noise level can be adjusted.

 **Current status**: This is the first demo to have been made to work within Voila using the `plotly` library's `figure widget` method.
 We need to discuss what exactly instructors want this dashboard to show and what we can do to make it so students can use it constructively.
-Next step is probably to make this code work using dataframes rather than individual time series for the various components.

 ## Vancouver-Ozone